Finite mixtures of matrix-variate Poisson-log normal distributions for three-way count data: Results

 \subsection{Clustering transcriptome data}

-To illustrate the applicability of mixtures of MVPLN distributions, it was applied to a RNA-seq dataset.
+To illustrate the applicability of mixtures of MVPLN distributions for detecting the underlying cluster structure, the VGA based approach was applied to a RNA-seq dataset.
 Typically, only a subset of genes from the experiment are used for cluster analysis, in order to reduce noise.
 For this analysis, only the differentially expressed genes were used for clustering. \citet{freixascoutin2017} used RNA-seq to monitor the transcriptional dynamics in the seed coats of darkening and non-darkening cranberry beans (\textit{P. vulgaris}) at three developmental stages: early, intermediate and mature.
 The aim of the study was to evaluate if the changes in the seed coat transcriptome were associated with proanthocyanidin levels as a function of seed development in cranberry beans.
 The RNA-seq data are available on the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) under the BioProject PRJNA380220.

 The study identified $1336$ differentially expressed genes, which were used for clustering.
 The raw read counts for genes were obtained from Binary Alignment/Map files using samtools \citep{li2009} and HTSeq \citep{anders2015}.
 The median value from the $3$ replicates per each developmental stage was used.
-On the three-way data of dimensions $1336 \times 2 \times 3$, a clustering range of $G = 1, \ldots,10$ was considered using $k$-means initialization with $3$ runs.
-Expression patterns across the clusters were visualized using heatmaps generated via ${\tt heatmap.2}$ function from ${\tt gplots}$ package \citep{gplots2016}.
-To identify if co-expressed genes are implicated in similar biological processes, functions or components, a gene ontology (GO) enrichment analysis was performed on the gene clusters using the Singular Enrichment Analysis tool available on AgriGO \citep{du2010}.
-A significance level of 5\% was used with Fisher statistical testing and Yekutieli multi-test adjustment.
+On the three-way data of dimensions $1336 \times 2 \times 3$, a clustering range of $G = 1, \ldots,10$ was considered using $k$-means initialization (100 runs).
+Furthermore, we repeated the analysis ten times.
+Since BIC and ICL both performed well in recovering the underlying cluster structure in the simulated data, here we also used BIC and ICL for model selection.
+Both BIC and ICL selected a model with $G = 8$.
+In this model, Clusters~1-8 were composed of $206$ $(15.4\%)$, $163$ $(12.2\%)$, $104$ $(7.8\%)$, $162$ $(12.1\%)$, $126$ $(9.4)$, $147$ $(11.0)$, $162$ $(12.1)$, and $266$ $(19.9)$ genes, respectively.
+See Appendix~B for gene composition of each cluster.
+Expression patterns across the clusters were visualized using a heatmap.
+The log-transformed expression patterns of the clusters are illustrated using the heatmap in Figure~\ref{MVPLN_bozzo_heatmap_cluster}.

-All information criteria selected a model with $G = 2$.
-In this model, Cluster~1 was composed of 1189 genes and Cluster~2 was composed of 147 genes.
-The expression patterns are provided in Figure~\ref{MVPLN_bozzo_heatmap_cluster1} and Figure \ref{MVPLN_bozzo_heatmap_cluster2}.
-For Cluster~1, similar expression patterns were evident between different developmental stages (early, intermediate and mature), regardless of the variety (darkening or non-darkening).
-The GO enrichment analysis identified majority of the genes in Cluster~1 as oxidation reduction, peptidase activity, and dehydrogenase activity~genes.